BFH92/vaccine_project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version: 2.7.3
 * Rails: 6.1.4.1
-* dependencies : if you hav a problem with webpack: run $bundle exec rails webpacker:install
+* dependencies : if you have a problem with webpack: run $bundle exec rails webpacker:install

 * initialization :